Will the King’s state duties change while he is treated for cancer?

 This private weekly meeting with Rishi Sunak is expected to continue, and may happen remotely if medics advise the King to reduce in-person contact.

-He will also continue to receive and review important documents in the red box used by the monarch and Government ministers, the broadcaster said.
+He will also continue to receive and review important documents in the red box used by the monarch and Government ministers.

 Charles is also expected to remain available for meetings of the Privy Council, which usually meets once a month.